 A yearly overview page(s) – also called “future log”.
 You can create it as a year on one page or on multiple pages, depending on the size of the box (month) you need.

 Monthly page(s) – usually made in a form of a month on one or two pages, again depending on the space you need for each day to plan out your month at a glance.

 Weekly page(s) – a place to plan out your weekly tasks and events, but you can also keep your weekly meal plan, cleaning routine, shopping list, or any other item that you consider it’s worth noting.

-If you like to see what you’ve accomplished in one place, you can always add review pages in between and create, for example, an overview of the week or overview of the month page.
+If you like to see what you’ve accomplished in one place, you can always add review pages in between and create, for example, an overview of the week or an overview of the month page.

-On top of these pages you can add goal page(s) as well – for the entire year, for quarters of the year, and/or for every month, depending on the way you like to plan out your goals.
+On top of these pages, you can add goal page(s) as well – for the entire year, for quarters of the year, and/or for every month, depending on the way you like to plan out your goals.

-Collection pages are themed pages where you write down your notes, plans, or ideas regarding a specific topic.
+Collection pages are themed pages where you can write down your notes, plans, or ideas regarding a specific topic.